Storm threat shifts to East Coast after deadly tornadoes hit the South

 The storm threat escalated dramatically after dark Wednesday, particularly in southern Mississippi and Alabama.

-Areas near McClain, Miss., about 30 miles southeast of Hattiesburg, were struck by a tornado between 8 and 9 p.m.
+Areas near McLain, Miss., about 30 miles southeast of Hattiesburg, were struck by a tornado between 8 and 9 p.m.
 Central time, with multiple reports of roof damage and downed trees and power lines.
 Toomsuba, Miss., about 100 miles to the north, was also hit by a twister; the National Weather Service had issued a particularly dangerous situation tornado warning for the town, cautioning of a confirmed large and dangerous tornado.

 Well the sun is now up and we are starting to see damage pics come in. @wkrgblakebrown is in McClain MS where a possible tornado moved through.
 Unfortunately many spots in our area are waking up to damage. @WKRG @NWSMobile pic.twitter.com/ezQJTzSnjS— WKRG Caroline Carithers (@wkrgcaroline) March 31, 2022

-A tornado struck Marengo County in west central Alabama between 9 and 10 p.m. local time, destroying multiple mobile homes.
+A tornado struck Marengo County in west-central Alabama between 9 and 10 p.m. local time, destroying multiple mobile homes.

 Nanafalia in Marengo County… multiple mobile homes destroyed alonmg with 50 plus trees down that had AL Highway 10 blocked… report and photos from Terry Kiker pic.twitter.com/4cDdhHgCfj— James Spann (@spann) March 31, 2022

 Numerous tornado warnings were also issued south and southwest of Birmingham between 10 and 11 p.m.
-Central time, including a particularly dangerous situation tornado warning for “a confirmed large and extremely dangerous tornado” for north central Chilton and southeastern Bibb counties.
+Central time, including a particularly dangerous situation tornado warning for “a confirmed large and extremely dangerous tornado” for north-central Chilton and southeastern Bibb counties.
 One person was injured from this twister and a manufactured home was overturned, according to the Weather Service.

 Between 11 p.m. and midnight, the Weather Service confirmed a tornado just south of Mobile.
 Between 10 and 11 p.m., the Weather Service had also issued a warning for a confirmed tornado to the northeast of Biloxi, Miss.

-Multiple tornadoes tore through the Florida Panhandle Thursday morning, including the deadly twister near Chipley just before 4:30 a.m.
-Central time, which is in Washington County.
+Multiple tornadoes tore through the Florida Panhandle on Thursday morning, including the deadly twister near Chipley, which is in Washington County, just before 4:30 a.m.
+Central time.

 We have reports of 2 fatalities and 3 injuries from the tornado that touched down in Washington County near Gilberts Mill Rd earlier this morning.
 Trees & power lines are down along with homes/structures damaged.
 Prayers for those impacted!
 Please avoid the area. #NWFL #FLwx pic.twitter.com/sNwV1XX166— Kristen Kennedy (@KKennedy_WX) March 31, 2022